Herring: Family Clupeidae

 Boats: Rarely taken from boats.

 Bait and Tackle: Herring are mainly taken with bait rigs.
-A person can make their own using small, size 8-12 hooks (light and sharp) or use a commercial rig such as a Sabiki or Lucky Lura.
+A person can make his or her own bait rig using small, size 8-12 hooks (light and sharp) or use a commercial rig such as a Sabiki or Lucky Lura.
 (Remember that in San Francisco Bay you can only use three hooks.)
-To the end of the leader is attached either a chrome torpedo sinker or a heavy spoon, just heavy enough to cast out the line.
+To the end of the leader is attached a torpedo sinker, especially a chrome torpedo sinker.
 Generally, a long cast is made, the outfit is allowed to sink part way, and a slow retrieve, with an occasional twitch, is made.
 Fishing is generally best at high tide, especially at night if there are lights on the pier.
-Check with local tackle shops to see if the herring are running; best times are generally December to February in the San Francisco Bay Area, late April to June for most north coast piers.
-In north coast rivers, a few might show up almost any time during the summer.
+Check with local tackle shops to see if the herring are running; best times are generally December to February in the San Francisco Bay Area, and winter to spring for north coast piers.
+In north coast rivers, i.e., the Noyo River, it’s common to see herring enter the waters during the summer months.

 Food Value: Many people like to eat fresh herring, generally baked, broiled, or bar-b-cued.
 Pickled herring are also considered a delicacy by many.
 In northern Europe, herring seem to retain an exalted rank somewhere above “normal” foods.
 In 1996 my wife Pat and I took a trip to Scandinavia to celebrate our 30th anniversary.
 While in Copenhagen, Denmark, my Danish (foreign exchange) son Martin insisted that I try some of the herring that was part of a smørrebrød (open sandwich) lunch.
 I did try a couple of varieties of the herring and thought they were OK but I’m sure my appreciation paled in comparison to the love expressed by the Danes.
 Then, while in Stockholm, Sweden we went to the Prinsen Restaurant a historic and somewhat famous place that of course had several appetizers featuring herring.
 I decided to try the recommended dish—“Herring our way ala (Nordin).”
 Several different forms of herring accompanied by various sauces, creams, etc. Again, I could take it or leave it—but perhaps the problem was that I did not follow the herring with an ice cold drink of aquavit (water of life); it seems aquavit is “de rigueur” with herring.
 I didn’t have the guts to try one of the Swedish summertime specialties—surströmming—fermented Baltic herring, a dish usually eaten with raw onions and cheese.
 Smoked herring, yes/ja/ja, fermented herring no/nej/nei.
 I must admit that I loved the Danish ham and pastries, the Swedish mashed potatoes, and the Finnish char and reindeer.
 And, we did bring home a couple of bottles of Finnish liqueur — Lakka (cloudberry liqueur) and Puolukka (lingonberry liqueur).
 But, I think I’ll pass on the more exotic forms of herring.
 By the way, in regard to food value, Pacific herring is considered slightly inferior to both Atlantic herring and Pacific sardines.